-- 4. If the employer believes that leave is incompatible with operational interests, then instead of leave, a sum of money sum is granted for each hour equal to the employee's current hourly salary. - 5.
+- 4. If the employer believes that leave is incompatible with operational interests, then instead of leave, a sum of money is granted for each hour equal to the employee's current hourly salary including holiday pay and year-end bonus. - 5.
 To employees who are in different salary scales and are assigned to perform the same work as referred to in the first paragraph, the employer may, in derogation of the first through the fourth paragraphs, grant all employees an equal allowance. - 6.
 The employer may make rules that supplement or derogate from this article if these rules benefit the employee.